 Look to create a culture of support, one that champions your staff and sets the precedent for a positive work experience.
 Existing workers will be less likely to leave if they feel they matter, and candidates will see that your organization feels every role matters.
 It could be as simple as sending an informal company-wide email every Friday to recognize high performers, or as formal as an official employee recognition program with benchmarks to reach, coworker nominations given, and awards handed out.

 While we know each of these tips will help you on the road to increased retention, the right salary is especially important when it comes to attracting and retaining workers.
-To learn more about how salary impacts the open roles you’re looking to fill, download our just-released 2023 Salary Guide today!
+To learn more about how salary impacts the open roles you’re looking to fill, download our 2024 Salary Guide today!